getodk/docs/docs/central-install-digital-ocean.rst

   $ docker --version && docker compose version

-If you are using old versions, follow the instructions in `Docker's documentation <https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository>`_ to upgrade.
+If you are using old versions, follow the instructions to install `Docker Engine <https://docs.docker.com/engine/install/ubuntu>`_ (not Desktop) for Ubuntu, the operating system we recommend and support.
+The instructions will help you setup the Docker ``apt`` repository and install the latest version of Docker Engine and Docker Compose.

 #.
 Ensure that Docker starts up whenever the server starts.
 Docker will in turn ensure that Central has started up.